 I travel a lot for work: Poland, Mexico, China, South Africa, Germany, Singapore, India … all over the world.
 Everywhere I go I’m careful what I eat; pork and shellfish are standard fare most places, and often comprise the bulk of the menu.
 I seldom order salad without specifying “no bacon,” and when language is an issue it’s extra challenging.
 There’s a constant striving, an alertness required to eat according to God’s pattern, but as I delight in God’s Law (Ro 7:22) I see an important spiritual lesson in it.

 In calling us to put away all uncleanness, God gave us laws describing unclean animals to train us in the habit of discerning what we take in, both physically and spiritually.
-(Lev 20:25) He is concerned about our health and knows that we live in a polluted, broken world.
-He wants us to test everything that is presented to us as food, for both body and soul, and ensure that it passes the litmus test of His Word.
+(Lev 20:25) He is concerned about our health and knows we live in a polluted, broken world.
+He wants us to test everything that’s presented to us as food, for both body and soul, and to our best to ensure it passes the litmus test of His Word.
 (Is 8:20)

 What this seems to mean is that we are to be constantly evaluating any and all spiritual teaching that is offered to us, checking the Scripture to see if it is so.
 (Ac 17:11) When verses are taken out of context or faulty reasoning is applied, we’re to recognize it, call it out and reject it.
 (Ps 119:104) Failing to do so permits lies into our lives which defile and weaken our souls and spirits, giving the enemy access (2Ti 2:25-26) to steal, kill and destroy.
 (Jn 10:10)